Mozambique May 21, May 22, May 26-28, 2023.

 In the central part, they created prazos or land grants that tied emigrants to their settlements.

-Slavery in Mozambique pre-dated European-contact.
+Slavery in Mozambique pre-dated European contact.
 African rulers and chiefs supplied slaves by raiding enemy tribes and sold their captives to the prazeiros.
 Power was limited and exercised through individual settlers and officials who were granted extensive autonomy.
 The Portuguese were able to wrest much of the coastal trade from Arab Muslims between 1500 and 1700, but, with the Arab Muslim seizure of Portugal’s key foothold at Fort Jesus on Mombasa Island (now in Kenya) in 1698, the pendulum began to swing in the other direction.
-Investment lagged while Lisbon devoted itself to the more lucrative trade with India and the Far East and to the colonisation of Brazil.
+Investment lagged while Lisbon devoted itself to the more lucrative trade with India and the Far East and to the colonization of Brazil.

 The Mazrui and Omani Arabs reclaimed much of the Indian Ocean trade, forcing the Portuguese to retreat south.
 By the early 20th century the Portuguese had shifted the administration of much of Mozambique to large private companies, like the Mozambique Company, the Zambezia Company and the Niassa Company, controlled and financed mostly by British financiers such as Solomon Joel, which established railroad lines to their neighbouring colonies (South Africa and Rhodesia).
 They supplied cheap—often forced—African labour to the mines and plantations of the nearby British colonies and South Africa.
 The Zambezia Company, the most profitable chartered company, took over several smaller prazeiro holdings and established military outposts to protect its property.
 The chartered companies built roads and ports to bring their goods to market including a railroad linking present-day Zimbabwe with the Mozambican port of Beira.